Thursday, November 21, 2024

 Actions Taken by Authorities

 The detention officer responsible for the alleged food tampering, a veteran jailer named Leitner, has been arrested by the GBI.
 Following the arrest, the Barrow County Sheriff, Judd Smith, condemned the act, expressing uncertainty about the officer’s motive.
-The sheriff emphasized that the role of the jail staff is not to administer punishment, and the alleged actions of the fired officer were not justified under any circumstances.
+The Inmate’s Legal Response

 In response to the incident, Sims has hired an attorney, Jackie “The Fly Lawyer” Patterson, who recorded a conversation with Sims from jail.
 During the conversation, Sims expressed his disbelief over the veteran officer’s actions, particularly given her years of service.
 According to Sims, the day before the incident, the officer had given a subliminal warning, indicating her displeasure after smelling smoke in the dorm.
 Sims interpreted this as a precursor to the food tampering, though the exact motive remains unclear.